4rthb/plotme/README.md

-# plotScript
+# plotme
- A script written in python that plots data from a file, can also output that graph as an image or pdf.
+ A script written in python that plots data from a file or from a dataframe, outputs that graph as an image or pdf.

 ## Command Line Arguments
 | Verbose            | Short    | Default       | Description                                           | Valid Values                                           |